My Friend's Place

 Why I Give Back

 When I received my first salaried paycheck as a teacher, I never needed to ask for help again.
-Instead, I started coming back to My Friend’s Place to give back.
+Instead, I started coming to My Friend’s Place to give back.
 It’s an honor to give back to the program that gave me so much.

 I may never be able to thank the people who gave to My Friend’s Place when I was a young mom, but from the bottom of my heart, I appreciate their gifts.